In-Ear Headphones with Built-In Microphone & Apple Approved Remote

 You're In Control

-Paradigm's E3i in-ear headphones were designed to deliver the full audio spectrum with unbelievable clarity and perfect tonal balance.
-Bass performance is intense.
-Built in to the E3i is a microphone for making calls and an Apple approved phone remote with volume control.
+Paradigm's E2i in-ear headphones were designed to deliver the full audio spectrum with unbelievable clarity and perfect tonal balance with deep bass performance.
+Built in to the E2i is a microphone for making calls and an Apple approved phone remote with volume control.
 The combination of a thicker cord in a thermoplastic elastomer not only delivers greater flexibility, it also resists tangling.
 The new 90-degree right angle is a feature customers have asked us for — it offers added flexibility, particularly when the earbud's 3.5-mm connector is not directly inline with the device plugged in.